Show Table of Contents

 3.9.
 Adding a Cluster Service to the Cluster

-- To configure any service other than a virtual machine service, Click Add a Service page to be displayed..
+- Click Add a Service page to be displayed..
 Clicking causes the

 NoteUse a descriptive name that clearly distinguishes the service from other services in the cluster.